What are the Spiritual and Religious Reasons Not to Eat Animals?

 What is the number one reason not to eat animals?

-The food was plant-based.
-(See Genesis 1:29) After Adam and Eve were removed from the Garden of Eden, God reportedly provided them with animal skins, but it was not stated that the animals were killed expressly for the purpose of clothing or any other purpose.
+According to Genesis 1:29, the food in the Garden of Eden was plant-based.
+After Adam and Eve were banished from the garden, God supposedly provided them with animal skins, but it's not explicitly stated that the animals were killed for this purpose or any other reason.

-In later generations, we read that the animal sacrifice by Abel was preferred to the plant-based sacrifice of his brother Cain.
-And later on still, after Noah and the flood, we read that God made a second covenant with him, allowing people to not only sacrifice animals for the remission of sin but also to eat animals. (see: Genesis 3)
+In subsequent generations, we learn that Abel's animal sacrifice was preferred over his brother Cain's plant-based offering.
+Later, after the flood, God made a second covenant with Noah that allowed people to not only sacrifice animals for the forgiveness of sins but also to consume them (Genesis 3).

 John: ''When these posts first started appearing on my feed, I considered you unfamiliar with scripture.
 Over time I have found that not to be so.
 Instead, you are very well-read and unfortunately have developed your own version of truth that violated the scriptures.The sad part of all of this is that although you reject scripture as written (the words of scripture have meaning), you reject the true meanings of those words and distort them with your own.
 You are on very dangerous ground and need to repent.
 You will stand in front of the author of scripture soon and give account for your choices.''

 The forced evangelism of the people in 3rd world countries is a practice that was present during the colonial era and even 500 years later the idea that the people ¨Need Jesus¨ or ¨Need baptism¨(since evangelicals(and Mormons) believe they are the only means of salvation) is still present in today's missionary evangelists.
 It is abusive and again it is not what Jesus taught.